Wednesday, September 10, 2008

 Guest Article - Medium Format Color IR Film

 Hello loyal IR Buzz Readers.
 I am placing this on the Buzz in the Guest Articles area, as I consider it more a technical posting than anything else.
-But actually it is more a story of an adventure in IR and Film Photography that began when I received the following introductory email from a fellow IR photographer in Germany.
+But actually it is more a story of an adventure in IR and Film Photography that began when I received an introductory email from a fellow IR photographer in Germany.
+Dean Bennici of Munich, Germany

 Dean attached the following example photos taken with the film that he describes and offers to IR Color Infrared Photographers, keeping the flame alive.
 I must say that I take exception with his humble assessment of his own photography skills.
 I think that these examples are exceptional, and I believe that you will agree.